Inactivating and Reinstating Your License

 Inactive License Status

-Pursuant to Section 20-04-01-07 a hygiensts license on inactive status may be reinstated prior to the next license expiration date provided grounds for denial of the application under the North Dakota Century Code section 43-28-18 do not exist.
+A practitioner may upon payment of an annual fee, place the license on inactive status pursuant to Section 20-04-01-07 a hygiensts license on inactive status may be reinstated prior to the next license expiration date provided grounds for denial of the application under the North Dakota Century Code section 43-28-18 do not exist.

 INACTIVE RENEWAL FOR HYGIENISTS